 Not that long ago the big oil companies were largely held in high esteem as they busied themselves fuelling the industrial revolution.
-Of course, growing energy demand to fuel our cars, our homes and factories making our stuff were also partly responsible.
-For supply rarely exists without demand.
+Of course, growing energy demand to fuel our cars, our homes, and factories making our stuff were also partly responsible.
+For supply rarely exists without a demand.

 During this time when oil demand was growing fast, many of us may not have even given too much thought to where our energy really came from.
 Or its environmental consequences.
 However, if the lights failed or the price of petrol went up, we might have been worried.
 And that was the worst of it.

 Today things are changing.
 The kind of energy company that drills, spills, burns, and pollutes is now increasingly tarnished by its core activities.

 Global protests, science, activism, and politics now all help to highlight in their own ways the many issues fueling our energy needs with oil has caused.
 And continues to cause.

 Consumer demand for better, cleaner energy will further build momentum.
 Thus, if we are to protect the environment, the focus must shift from solely making money and profits.
-It should be about seeking solutions that help us to drive down carbon emissions and that do well by communities and planet at the same time.
+It should be about seeking solutions that help us to drive down carbon emissions and that do well by communities and the planet at the same time.
 For we all stand to profit from a more sustainable future.